Morningstar5426/Music-Event-Application/README.md

 # Music Event Application
 Music event website for logging / registering accounts, event viewing and creation, and for booking tickets to events.
 The project is developed using a mix of Python, HTML, and SQL.

-This was a group project, with my achievements being:
+This was developed as a group project.

+# My Responsibilities
 - Implemented the user registration and login
 - CSS styling of the pages
 - Added the user id and ervent details to the booking page